divyanshmehta-dev/NullSyndicate-DivyanshMehta/Statement.md

 ## Target Users
 - Freshers and new students during orientation.
 - Campus visitors and guest faculty.
-- Existing students looking for quick facility information (e.g., sports grounds, food courts).
+- Existing students looking for quick facility information.

 ## Impact
 - Reduces time spent by newcomers trying to locate places on campus.